Table of Contents

-Why Homemade Bread is Worth the Effort
+Why Homemade Bread Is Worth the Effort

-Before we dive into the nitty-gritty of bread-making, letâs talk about why you should even bother making bread at home.
-After all, store-bought bread is convenient, right?
-But trust me, thereâs no comparison.
+Before we dive into the nitty-gritty of breadmlet, let’s k’let’s k, why should you even bother making bread at home?
+After all, store-bought bread is convenient.
+But truthere’stherthere’ssonre’sson.

 Homemade bread is: